BenLangmead/bowtie2/MANUAL.markdown

 The basename of the index to be inspected.
 The basename is name of any of the index files but with the `.X.bt2` or `.rev.X.bt2` suffix omitted.
-`bowtie2-inspect` first looks in the current directory for the index files, then looks in the `indexes` subdirectory under the directory where the currently-running `bowtie` executable is located, then looks in the directory specified in the `BOWTIE2_INDEXES` environment variable.
+`bowtie2-inspect` first looks in the current directory for the index files, then in the directory specified in the `BOWTIE2_INDEXES` environment variable.

 </td></tr></table>